mjung5/covid-vignette-api/README.md

     ##   <int>   <int>   <dbl>  <int>  <dbl>
     ## 1   269 4718816 790137.
 508494 753095

-`Summary_us_risk` table shows the average, median, and IQR score of each risk staus.
+`Summary_us_risk` table shows the average, median, and IQR scores of each risk state.
 I created a variable called RiskStatus based on the mean and median score.
 Five status set points of the number of confirmed cases are from “Very Low” (under 150,000 cases) to “Very High”(higher than 1,250,000 cases).
-Similar to first summary table, this table also shows interesting results on very how status scores.
-The average score is significantly higher than median scores and IQR score in very high category is also large, which means that states with confirmed cases higher than 1,250,000 are more spread up, but majority are still round median scores.
+Similar to the first summary table, this table also shows interesting results on very high status scores.
+The average score is significantly higher than the median score, and the IQR score in the very high category is also large.
+This means that states with confirmed cases higher than 1,250,000 are more spread out, but the majority are still around the median scores.

 ``` r
 #two categorical variables